datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Contact to Hubspot Contact
+HubSpot Contact to HubSpot Contact
 ----------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a Hubspot Contact must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a HubSpot Contact must be established.

-A HubSpot Contact will merge with a Hubspot Contact if one of the following property combinations match:
+A HubSpot Contact will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - id
      - id
    * - properties.email
      - properties.email

-Once a link between a HubSpot Contact and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a Hubspot Contact:
+The following properties are synchronized between a HubSpot Contact and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"